sunyumark/ScaDec-deep-learning-diffractive-tomography/README.md

 ![expExamples](images/expExamples.jpg "Visual Example of Fresnel2D dataset")

 ## Trianing & Testing
 The scripts train.py and test.py are for training and testing the model ScaDec.
 If you want to train your own ScaDec, please checkout these two files.
-We also have a [**pre-trained model here**](https://wustl.box.com/s/cjo6gy9whvykgv9fc0stk8mc30c92s1z).
+We also share [**pre-trained model and code here**](https://wustl.box.com/s/kjnpwgg9ktauebolqid41dozyso0q9kz).
 Please cite the paper if you find our work useful for your research.

 To train/test a ScaDec, simply type: